esosaoh/kubewarden-docs/docs/tutorials/typescript/05-e2e-tests.md

 }
 ```

-This test ensures the policy accepts requests when no settings are provided.
+This test ensures the policy accepts requests when you provide no settings.

 ### Test 4: Accept pods without hostnames